 Introduction

-Learning a foreign language (FL) is not only a cognitive process but also an emotional one.
+Learning a foreign language (FL) is both a cognitive and emotional process.
 Positive emotions help FL learners explore learning opportunities and take risks in unfamiliar cultural and linguistic contexts so that they can develop better language competence (Jiang & Dewaele, 2019).
 In FL learning, enjoyment is one of the most prevalent positive emotions experienced by learners (Jiang & Dewaele, 2019; Li, Jiang, & Dewaele, 2018; Piniel & Albert, 2018).
 Recent studies have uncovered a range of learner-internal (e.g., age, education level, and FL proficiency level) and learner-external (e.g., teachers’ friendliness and classmates’ support) variables that influence enjoyment (Dewaele & MacIntyre, 2014; Dewaele, Magdalena, & Saito, 2019).
-However, these studies have been classroom-based, even though one of the primary aims of FL learning is to communicate with others outside the classroom.
+However, these studies have been classroom-based, even though one of the primary aims of FL learning is to communicate with others outside of the classroom.

 In the modern era, learning is highly interactive, collaborative, and technologically enhanced (Järvenoja, Järvelä, & Malmberg, 2015).
-Online collaborative learning has been studied and proved effective for learners’ FL development (Kukulska‐Hulme & Viberg, 2018).
-However, as Yoshida (2020) indicated, few studies have explored how language learners’ emotions unfold and develop during their online collaboration.
-In online collaborative learning, positive emotions such as enjoyment are needed to maintain productive co-construction of language knowledge (Poehner & Swain, 2016).
-Given that emotions may exhibit different patterns (e.g., factor/conceptual structure) across different language learning contexts, more studies need to explore the unique pattern of positive emotions (Dewaele & MacIntyre, 2016; Li et al., 2018), especially enjoyment, in the specific context of online collaborative learning.
-Moreover, emotions are not a product of the mind, but regulated and constructed from interpersonal interactions (Swain, 2013).
-In an online setting, a positive emotional climate is more difficult to achieve as non-verbal emotional cues (e.g., facial expressions) that are abundant in face-to-face interactions are usually absent (Dunlap et al., 2016).
-Thus, learners may spend more time and energy regulating online collaborative activities to be emotionally satisfying.
+Online collaborative learning has been studied and proven effective for FL development (Kukulska‐Hulme & Viberg, 2018).
+However, as Yoshida (2020) indicated, few studies have explored how language learners’ emotions unfold and develop during online collaboration.
+In online collaborative learning, positive emotions such as enjoyment may help learners consistently build language skills together (Poehner & Swain, 2016).
+Given that emotions may exhibit different patterns (e.g., factor/conceptual structure) across different language-learning contexts, more studies are needed explore the unique pattern of positive emotions (Dewaele & MacIntyre, 2016; Li et al., 2018), especially enjoyment, in the context of online collaborative learning.
+Moreover, emotions can result from interpersonal interactions (Swain, 2013).
+However, in an online setting, achieving a positive emotional environment is more difficult because of the lack of nonverbal emotional cues (e.g., facial expressions) common in face-to-face interactions (Dunlap et al., 2016).
+Thus, learners may spend more time and energy regulating online collaborative activities to maintain positive emotions.

-To understand the emotional aspect of online collaborative language learning, the present study aimed to investigate the factor structure of enjoyment and the types of emotion regulation that may emerge in relation to enjoyment when English as a foreign language (EFL) learners at a Chinese university complete a series of English writing tasks online in collaboration.
-In the coming sections, we shall review relevant studies on emotion regulation and foreign language enjoyment.
+To understand the emotional aspect of online collaborative language learning, the present study aimed to investigate the structures of enjoyment and the types of emotion regulation that may emerge in relation to enjoyment.
+To do so, this study looked at the experiences of English as a foreign language (EFL) learners at a Chinese university who completed a series of collaborative English writing tasks online..

 Literature review